grammyjs/website/site/docs/hosting/vps.md

 Go back to the "VPS 1" card and click the "Add" button.
 You will be automatically redirected to the checkout page, where you will also immediately register with Hostinger.

-:::warning Change the rental term!
+::: warning Change the rental term!
 The typical lease term is 2 years (a marketing ploy), and it costs a lot of money.
 You probably don't need it, so you can start by renting a server for a month, which is much cheaper.